epinio/docs/docs/getting-started/quickstart.md

 epinio login -u admin "https://epinio.$EPINIO_DOMAIN"
 ```

-Press `y` to trust the self-signed certificate.
+When prompted, enter the default password `password`, then press `y` to trust the
+self-signed certificate.
+Change the default by setting `api.adminPassword` in the
+Helm chart (see the [Helm chart reference](../reference/helm.md)).

 ## Push your first application